Roles and responsibilities

 - This is the “historic compromise” of the worker’s compensation system.

 In Yukon, we administer a no-fault system.
-The Yukon Workers' Compensation Health and Safety Board is independent from government and has board members from labour and industry overseen by a neutral chair.
+The Workers' Safety and Compensation Board is independent from government and has board members from labour and industry overseen by a neutral chair.

 In Yukon, virtually every worker is covered if they are injured on the job.